Rilquer/abc.model.selection_sanger/README.md

 1. Calculate summary statistics for the observed dataset
 2. Simulate 1 million genetic datasets for each demographic scenario to be tested.
 3. Calculate summary statistics for each simulated dataset in each demographic scenario.
-4. Use provided R script to implement model selection using abc package (Csillery et al., 2010)
+4. Use provided R script to implement model selection using abc package (Csillery et al., 2010).
+For more information, check [this vignette](https://cran.r-project.org/web/packages/abc/vignettes/abcvignette.pdf)

 ## Data provided